ForgeRock/forgeops/how-tos/laptop-setup.md

 ## Introduction

-This document is designed to help folks, who are new to ForgeOps, get their local environment setup.
-It requires some extra Python libraries, and some explanation of some basics.
+This document is designed to be given out by Ping Identity Platform (PIP) admins to folks new to PIP/ForgeOps in their organization.
+It will help you get your laptop setup to run ForgeOps so you can get further instruction on how to to use ForgeOps with your organization's implementation of PIP/ForgeOps.

 ## Clone git repos